trevorsaudi/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge
-I took to this challenge to help me advance my knowledge and skills in cybersecurity.
-I will be using python to learn the basics and advanced techniques used in hacking.
+I took to this challenge to help me advance my knowledge and skills in working with python.
-The goal of this challenge is to code for 100 consequtive days whilst posting your daily progress to this repository.
+The goal of this challenge is to code for 100 consequtive days whilst posting my daily progress to this repository.